 A general rule of thumb is to establish the number of calories you need to maintain your current weight and add an additional 500 calories.
 But it’s best to be precise so we recommend using an online calorie calculator.

-To make it even easier on yourself, use a calorie calculator that breaks down your total caloric intake by the amount of macronutrients (protein, carbohydrates, and fat) you should eat each day.
+To make it even easier on yourself, use a calorie calculator that breaks down your total caloric intake by the number of macronutrients (protein, carbohydrates, and fat) you should eat each day.

 Time Your Meals